marshki/TempConverTK/README.rst

 Temperature conversion tool using TK
 ____________________________________

-A no-frills temperature conversion utility using a Tkinter_ frontend:
+A no-frills temperature conversion utility for Python3, using a Tkinter_ frontend:

 .. _Tkinter: https://wiki.python.org/moin/TkInter